draber/what-type-is-it/README.md

 // use `getType` if you don't know what type to expect import getType from 'whats-the-type/get-type.js';

-// use the `isType` functions if you want to confirm if a value is of a specific type import isString from 'whats-the-type/isString.js';
+// use the `is<Type>` functions if you want to confirm if a value is of a specific type import isString from 'whats-the-type/isString.js';
 ```